amitmerchant1990/night-clock/readme.md

 ## Contributions

-Contributions to this project are welcome, but must be approved in writing by the project maintainer.
+Contributions are welcome and appreciated!

-By submitting a contribution (code, documentation, or other materials), you agree to grant the project maintainer (Amit Merchant) all rights to use, modify, and distribute your contribution under the project's existing license.
+If you'd like to improve **Night Clock (Always On)** — whether by fixing bugs, adding features, or improving documentation — please fork the repository and submit a pull request.

-Unsolicited contributions may be rejected.
+By contributing, you agree that your contributions will be licensed under the MIT License along with the rest of the project.

 ## Support & Donations